kubernetes/kubernetes/docs/accessing-the-cluster.md

 The recommended way to authenticate to the apiserver is with a [service account](../docs/service_accounts.md).
-By default, a pod is associated with a service account, and a credential (token) for that service account is placed into the filetree of each container in that pod, at `/var/run/secrets/kubernetes.io/serviceaccount`.
+By default, a pod is associated with a service account, and a credential (token) for that service account is placed into the filesystem tree of each container in that pod, at `/var/run/secrets/kubernetes.io/serviceaccount`.

 From within a pod the recommended ways to connect to API are: